tyranno-studios/blockchain-brawlers-instructions/instruction-manual.md

 * When a player Folds, the Round’s winner will inflict damage on their opponent equal to the winner’s Power Meter only.

-* When there’s a FLEX: See Flexing above
+* When there’s a FLEX: See Flexing above.

 * When a Round ends in a Tie: Both players inflict full damage on each other, and both players’ Power Meters reset to 1.